 St. Johns County is committed to increasing the affordable housing available to our residents.
-For this PY 2024, SJC will not invest any CDBG funding and instead will focus its \$3.4 million of SHIP funds on furthering the affordable housing needs within the County.
+For this PY 2025, SJC will not invest any CDBG funding and instead will focus its \$2.5 million of SHIP funds on furthering the affordable housing needs within the County.
 SHIP funds have greater flexibility in addressing a wider range of housing types for incomes ranging up to 140% of the area median income.
-SHIP funds may be used to fund emergency repairs, new construction, rehabilitation, down payment and closing cost assistance, impact fees, construction financing, acquisition of property for affordable housing for all housing and household types.
-With the 3.4 million, we estimate to work on up to 37 homes; additionally, through CDBG, we will be working on infrastructure to provide the necessary utilities to help support housing creation in our next fiscal year.
+SHIP funds may be used to fund emergency repairs, new construction, rehabilitation, down payment and closing cost assistance, impact fees, construction financing, acquisition of property for affordable housing, matching dollars for federal housing grants and programs, and homeownership counseling for all housing and household types.
+With the \$2.5 million, we estimate to work on up to 30 homes; additionally, through CDBG, we will be working on infrastructure to provide the necessary utilities to help support housing creation in our next fiscal year.